masaishi/raycast-llm-scripts/README.md

 # @raycast.icon 🔍
 # @raycast.packageName Category Name

-from utils import open_chat  # Clean import from utils package
+from utils import open_chat

 prompt = """Your prompt template here:

 {1}"""

-open_chat(prompt)  # Uses default_service_name from configs.py
-# or specify service: open_chat(prompt, "claude")
-# or specify both: open_chat(prompt, "perplexity", "Google Chrome")
+open_chat(prompt)
 ```

-## 📚 Developer Documentation

-For detailed information about utilities and script writing guidelines, check out our [Developer Guide](docs/developer-guide.md).

 ## 🤝 Contributing

-If you create useful scripts with this template, please consider contributing them back to the community!
+Since this is not a curated template but a live repository of evolving ideas, contributions are very welcome.
+Submit a pull request if you have an interesting script to share.
+There are no formal contribution guidelines—just keep it clean and useful!

 **Send your pull requests to: https://github.com/masaishi/raycast-llm-scripts**

-Most contributions will be merged as long as they don't present ethical or security concerns.
-Your scripts can help others enhance their productivity with LLMs!

 ## 📄 License

-This template is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments